Mbed-TLS/mbedtls-test/developer_guide.md

 Jenkins (with the plugins we have installed) makes some extra functions available, in particular [pipeline steps](https://www.jenkins.io/doc/pipeline/steps/workflow-basic-steps/).

+The two CI instances may have different sets of plugins.
+You can see the plugin list on [OpenCI](https://review.trustedfirmware.org/plugins/gitiles/ci/dockerfiles/+/refs/heads/master/jessie-amd64-jenkins-master/plugins.txt) and on the [internal CI](https://jenkins-mbedtls.oss.arm.com/manage/pluginManager/installed).

 #### Global variables

 Note that Groovy does not have global variables as such.
 Each module (`*.groovy` file) is a class, and that class can have multiple instances.
 Therefore, avoid using script-scope variables in a Groovy module that is loaded from another module.
 There's existing code that does this, but it's fragile and has caused us headaches so we are moving away from that.